 By 1990, with about a dozen scientists now on board and a budget of $9 million, “the trustees had reached a point where they had to make a decision,” said Mahley.
 “Should they just continue growing the cardiovascular research area or apply this unique model of bringing in teams of investigators to tackle a new emerging health problem?”

 Added Mahley, “We wondered, ‘should we diversify?’”
 It was a rhetorical question in Mahley’s mind.
 He wanted to expand Gladstone’s focus, and impact, and the trustees agreed with him.
 Around that time, San Francisco was the epicenter for a rapidly growing international epidemic of HIV/AIDS, with no cure in sight.
 Mahley was serving on a search committee at UC San Francisco (UCSF), that was looking for a director to lead the new HIV/AIDS research center being planned.

-They soon identified the person they wanted to be the director—Warner Greene, a molecular biologist who was leading HIV research at Duke University.
+They soon identified the person they wanted to be the director—Warner Greene, MD, PhD, a molecular biologist who was leading HIV research at Duke University.
 Unfortunately, UCSF lacked the necessary resources to complete the project, so Gladstone took the proverbial ball and ran with it in coordination with UCSF, moving into HIV/AIDS research.
 Greene moved to San Francisco in 1991.